jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 ###NOTE: Your class final project will be backed-up and submitted through github.

-1. Make a github repo for your final project by navigating to: http://www.github.com/new
+1. Using the Chromium web browser, make a github repo for your final project by navigating to: http://www.github.com/new

 	One of you will be the master account for your final project.
 Decide who that is, register an account if you don't have that already, and then create a new repo with the following settings (you should choose your own repo name and add a better description):